Overview of the Clarendon

 If you are looking for a marathon which is off road, picturesque and challenging then running the Clarendon is the ultimate.
 Our route takes you from Salisbury to Winchester along the ancient Clarendon Way with a few extra turns here and there to make up a full 26.2 miles.
 More than 90% is off road, with the trail following country tracks and paths - many of which have not changed since being travelled by the ancient Kings and Queens of England.

 Our marathon event was first run in 1998.
 It was founded and organised by Paul Elderkin, a keen runner and member of a local Hash House Harriers Club.
 In 2012, Paul passed the management of the race over to the Rotary Clubs of Winchester and Salisbury.
 Preperations are now underway for the next race, which will be held on Sunday 5 October 2014.
-We are not yet ready to take bookings but when we are these will be available via our online booking form on our registration page.
+To book a place please fill in the booking form on our registration page.
 Online entries will close on Friday 26 September 2014.
 Registration on the day will be possible but will cost an extra £5 (donation to Rotary charities).

-The entry fee covers the race and a medal, t-shirts and mugs can be ordered separately if you require a race memento.
+The entry fee covers the race and a medal.
+T-shirts and coffee mugs can be ordered separately.

 The prices for 2014 are:

 - £21 for the half marathon